-This article is going to cover what makes a quality pliers and I wil use slip-joint pliers as the example.
+This article is going to cover what makes a quality pliers and I will use slip-joint pliers as the example.
 But it doesn’t matter if it is a slip joint, pump, tongue & groove, arc joint, needle nose, or long nose pliers.
 Good quality pliers all have the same characteristics.

-Bright & shiny is not always good.
+Bright & shiny is not always the best.

 Many cheap pliers look great.
 They are usually bright silver in color.
 If you look closely at the cheap pliers underneath the shiny coating the metal is rough.

 There are no smooth surfaces anywhere on the pliers.
-A quality pliers usually has machined surfaces on at least two sides.
+A quality pliers usually have machined surfaces on at least two sides.
 While some quality pliers are plated (usually a bright silver color) many of them are not.
 Some of the best pliers are not plated at all.
 The parts are usually a dark gray and if you look at them after a few years they will turn to a deep brown.
 Most quality pliers will rust if left outside.
 The rust doesn’t harm them.
 Just scrub them with a scotch-brite pad and rub on a light oil.
 Even if they get really rusty you can sand them with sand paper to remove the rust.

 So how do you tell a quality pliers from a cheap pair.

 1. The teeth on the jaws are sharp.

 For example, Let’s say you want to take the end off a curtain rod.
 You decide to use a slip-joint pliers to hold the round part of the rod while you unscrew the end.
 With a cheap pliers it will slip and ruin the finish on the rod.
 With a quality pliers it will grip the rod and not slip.
 Yes it will make some score marks, but they will be small and you won’t see them when the rod is put back up.